ning-2021/ning-2021/README.md

 # Hi, I'm Dongning :smile: Welcome to My GitHub!

 ### About me
-- 👩🏻‍💻 I'm a software engineer with a passion working with data, security and complex systems
+- 👩🏻‍💻 I'm a software engineer with a passion working with data, security and backend development
 - 🧮 Prior to my software engineering journey, I got my Master degree in Mathematics

 ### Skill set